vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. If validation passes, click **Create**.

     The deployment will start.
-It will take several minutes to deploy the required Azure resources.
+It will take **5 or more minutes** to deploy the required Azure resources.

 1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).